Foundation News

 Ikebuaku says that ‘Young Africans need more than classrooms, they need pathways to global employment opportunities.
 Mozisha bridges that gap and, with this prize, we can expand our partnerships and mentor the leaders of tomorrow – preparing them for a fast-changing global economy.
 To every young African: Know this truth - your dreams are valid.
 Your purpose is divinely orchestrated and your destiny will be realised.
 Just don’t give up.’

-Hisia, founded by Jallow, tackles climate change using AI, satellite data and low-cost environmental sensors.
-By delivering real-time insights to farmers, NGOs and governments - via SMS, USSD and LoRa networks - Hisia’s platform, Akili, improves food security, builds resilience against climate risks and makes localised climate data accessible even in low-connectivity regions.
+Hisia, founded by Fama Jallow tackles climate change using AI, satellite data and low-cost environmental sensors.
+By delivering real-time insights to farmers, NGOs and government - via SMS, USSD and LoRa networks - Hisia’s platform, Akili, improves food security, builds resilience against climate risks and makes localised climate data accessible, even in low-connectivity regions.

 ‘Climate change is not a distant challenge – it is here and, I have lived through it,’ says Jallow.
 ‘With Hisia we are proving that African-born innovations can tackle Africa’s greatest climate challenges.
 We are committed to putting life-saving data into the hands of small-scale farmers, many of whom are women, to strengthen food security.

 ‘Far too many people running businesses in townships experience crime and, as a result lose stock.
 When they are forced to close early or cannot afford insurance, it directly reduces their trading hours and income’, says Mgiba.
-‘Our solution is not only cost effective but guarantees a quick response by connecting directly to local security and emergency services, helping entrepreneurs safeguard their livelihoods.
-Case studies are proving its effectiveness.’
+‘Our solution is not only cost effective but guarantees a quick response by connecting directly to local security and emergency services, helping entrepreneurs safeguard their livelihoods.’

 Judy Sikuza, CEO of The Mandela Rhodes Foundation, highlighted the importance of supporting Africa’s young entrepreneurs, ‘social initiatives such as the Äänit Prize are vital in enabling ventures with potential for significant impact, scability and replicability’.